 In many countries, Canada included, contributions to a pension plan by the employee are tax-deductible, subject to a limit.
 Further, employers almost always contribute to pensions.
 Pension income is almost always taxable, though sometimes special considerations are available.
 For example, in Canada pension income can be split between married couples (CPP and OAS do not qualify).
 Because of these properties, pensions have pretty much the same tax profile as RRSPs.

 Portability of pensions

 What happens to your pension when you take another job with a different employer?
 The ability of a pension to translate from one employer to another is the pension’s portability.
 In general, DB pensions are much less portable than DC pensions.
 This isn’t necessarily a bad thing.
 Often a DB pension scheme will let you leave the pension intact when you leave the company and just start collecting benefits at a specified age regardless of where you work.
 The portability of a pension also hinges on the pension’s present value at the time of porting.
-As with RRSPs, funded pensions tend to have very little value at the beginning of their life and start to really bulk up near the end.
+As with an RRSP, a pension tends to have very little value at the beginning of its life and starts to really bulk up near the end.
 You should discuss the portability options of your pension plan with your employer so that you fully understand the implications of leaving the company or organization.

 Pensions and RRSPs